FLYING taildraggers 1950-2003

 Flying floats takes the pilot back to when the air was not congested, radios were not needed, and freedom prevailed.
 Float flying is beautiful; when one lands on a remote lake without camps and the engine roar ceases, the beauty and peace are never forgotten.
 Float planes are most common in Canada, and states with many lakes, principally Maine, Minnesota and Alaska.

-All of my float instruction and solo practice before the examination had been on the "nursery", up and down the Androscoggin River, between the bridge and Twitchell's.
+All of my float instruction and solo practice before the examination had been on the "nursery", up and down the wide Androscoggin River, between the bridge and Twitchell's airport.
 My second flight after the test was distinctly different.
-I went with Bob Davis over the ocean to the lake on Isle au Haut.
+I flew with Bob Davis over the ocean to the lake on Isle au Haut.
 We hiked a few miles before returning to Twitchell's.

 Marge and I flew several times to 5-mile-long Rainbow Lake, where for several years we maintained 4 miles of the adjacent Appalachian Trail (AT), and where the only buildings were a grandfathered retreat for Webber Oil executives.
 Its caretakers became our long term friends.
 I flew there twice to maintain our section of AT, once with Bob Davis and once with a hiker named Amy.
 I flew twice to remove or bury a dump beside another stretch of AT, made several decades ago when hiker ethics didn't include "Carry In, Carry Out".
 Once my co-pilot and fellow dump picker was Bob Davis and once it was Alan Lukas.